 The study was conducted in the municipality of Barão de Melgaço, state of Mato Grosso (MT), in the northeastern Brazilian Pantanal.
-The climate in the region is savanna type, "Aw," according to the Köppen's classification system (Hasenack et al 2010; Hofmann et al 2010).
-Rainfall is concentrated in the austral summer and severe drought prevails in the rest of the year (Nimer 1979).
-The region presents a flooding period from December through April, due to the accumulation of local rainfall and flooding of the headwaters of the Upper Paraguay River Basin (Gonçalves et al. 2011).
+The climate in the region is savanna type, "Aw," according to the Köppen's classification system (Hasenack, Cordeiro & Hofmann, 2010; Hofmann, Oliveira & Hasenack, 2010).
+Rainfall is concentrated in the austral summer and severe drought prevails in the rest of the year (Nimer, 1979).
+The region presents a flooding period from December through April, due to the accumulation of local rainfall and flooding of the headwaters of the Upper Paraguay River Basin (Gonçalves, Mercante & Santos, 2011).
 The herbaceous and woody vegetation in the region are influenced by the flooding regime adding variability to the landscape, characterized by a plain with low relief variability.

-The data were collected in the Private Reserve of Natural Heritage (PRNH) SESC Pantanal, the largest private Protected Area (PA) in Brazil (with 1076 km2) and in a traditional private cattle ranch (approximately 800 km2).
-The two areas are adjacent and separated by the São Lourenço River (Fig.1).
+The data were collected in the Private Reserve of Natural Heritage (PRNH) SESC Pantanal, the largest private PA in Brazil (with 1,076 km2) and in a traditional private cattle ranch (approximately 800 km2).
+The two areas are adjacent and separated by the São Lourenço River (Fig. 1).
 The PA was established in 1998, after a long period of extensive livestock.
-Therefore, as other ranches in the region, PRNH contains exotic pastures cultivated in former areas of savanna or in forested areas cleared for pasture and artificial ponds for cattle (Cordeiro 2004).
-However, after the removal of cattle in 1999, continuous monitoring of the landscape showed the gradual expansion of native forests in areas previously used by cattle (e.g. scrublands, pastures and earthmounds savannas) (Nunes da Cunha and Junk 2004; Oliveira et al. 2013).
-Furthermore, with the removal of cattle and control of fire by PA staff, the open areas have undergone a succession process with a large increase in herbaceous\scrub vegetation density and biomass (Oliveira et al. 2013).
+Therefore, as other ranches in the region, PRNH contains exotic pastures cultivated in former areas of savanna or in forested areas cleared for pasture and artificial ponds for cattle (Cordeiro, 2004).
+However, after the removal of cattle in 1999, continuous monitoring of the landscape showed the gradual expansion of native forests in areas previously used by cattle (e.g., scrublands, pastures and earthmounds savannas)